 As we’ve seen, vocabulary knowledge has a number of dimensions, including breadth and fluency.
 In most language learners, vocabulary fluency development trails vocabulary breadth knowledge (e.g., Zhang & Lu, 2014).
 In other words, learners tend to be more successful in learning many words with low average fluency than they are in building fluency.
 This raises the importance of vocabulary fluency development in the second language classroom.
 Two major approaches to increase second language vocabulary knowledge, including vocabulary fluency, are extensive reading and form-focused instruction (FFI).

 Extensive reading involves reading a massive amount of text, many times more than the amount covered in most language classes.
 To achieve this significant increase in volume, the text should be very easy for the reader.
 This is typically achieved with graded readers.
 Learners should choose a graded reader that interests them.
-To see if it’s the right level, they can try the free extensive reading from the , or they can read a few pages and make sure they know all or all but one word per page.
+To see if it’s the right level, they can try the free extensive reading placement test from the Extensive Reading Foundation, or they can read a few pages and make sure they know all or all but one word per page.
 When they’re reading, they should have the experience of seeing a “movie in their head” rather than always being conscious of decoding the words on the page.
-Once they’ve found their level, Nation (2015) recommends reading one book at their level each week.”>http://erfoundation.org/wordpress/the-erf-placement-test/”> from the , or they can read a few pages and make sure they know all or all but one word per page.
+Once they’ve found their level, Nation (2015) recommends reading one book at their level each week.”>http://erfoundation.org/wordpress/the-erf-placement-test/”>placement test from the Extensive Reading Foundation, or they can read a few pages and make sure they know all or all but one word per page.
 When they’re reading, they should have the experience of seeing a “movie in their head” rather than always being conscious of decoding the words on the page.
 Once they’ve found their level, Nation (2015) recommends reading one book at their level each week.

 The reason that extensive reading is effective at increasing fluency is that learners are working mostly with familiar vocabulary instead of dealing with a lot of new words, and they’re seeing the same words repeated many times because of the massive volume of reading they do.
 According to Nation (2015), extensive reading offers more repetitive exposure to words that are applied in various contexts than FFI.
 Nevertheless, FFI can still be useful.